 QFI provides an unsolicited proposal application for requests that do not fit the eligibility for our established grants programs but that contribute to our mission and vision.
 Requests are reviewed on a rolling basis as long as funding is available.

 Please see our grant portal to apply.

 In addition to funding opportunities, QFI offers a variety of high-quality resources for educators, from Arabic Teacher Councils, language conferences, and professional development opportunities to classroom resources through our Resource Portal to access to the latest language education research.
 Learn more about the resources we offer at: QFI Resource Portal

 QFI’s programs enable students to study Arabic in school as part of the school curriculum.
-Through the Arabic Honor Society, students are eligible to apply for scholarships, participate in annual contests, and engage in local AHS chapters with engaging events and activities.
+Through the Arabic Honor Society, students are eligible to apply for awards, participate in annual contests, and engage in local AHS chapters with engaging events and activities.

 No. In addition to our programming with schools, QFI works with partners across the world to provide after school and summer language programming, professional development opportunities, and resource development.
 QFI is also a major sponsor of conferences like ACTFL (etc.) and promotes current research on language education.